jorritspee/Application-on-Nuts-Notified-Pull/README.md

 5. performing a public law task
 6. legitimate interest of the organization
 The placer (data holder) is subject to legal obligation, which is included in the WGBO.
 Things are a little less simple for the filler (data user).
-If there is agreement as to who will be the filler or filler organization, and the patient has already given consent for the request from placer to filler, the WGBO applies.
+If there is agreement as to who will be the filler or Receiving Organization, and the patient has already given consent for the request from placer to filler, the WGBO applies.
 The WGBO states that a care provider may assume a patient's consent (implicit consent) to provide his or her patient data when that care provider sends the patient to another care provider for a current care need and provides patient data for this purpose (more details can be found in the report "[Implementatie van de WGBO Deel 4](https://www.knmg.nl/download/implementatie-van-de-wgbo-deel-4-toegang-tot-patientengegevens#:~:text=wet%20naar%20praktijk.-,Implementatie%20van%20de%20WGBO.,king%20met%20het%20NICTIZ%20ontwikkeld.)", chapter chapter 2.2.5.

 ## 3.3 Security and trust

-In the notified pull scenario, the filler organization (data user) retrieves data from the data holder.
+In the notified pull scenario, the Receiving Organization (data user) retrieves data from the data holder.
 Upon receiving a request the data holder, as data controller, must ensure that the requesting organization (data user) is indeed allowed to access the data.

 In addition to the requesting organization, the request also involves a specific user and the customer system.
-It is the filler system that, technically speaking, retrieves the data and shows it to the user.
+It is the Receiving System that, technically speaking, retrieves the data and shows it to the user.
 It is the user who actually gets access to the data.
-To prevent unauthorized persons from retrieving and viewing the data, the placer system must be able to check the following:
+To prevent unauthorized persons from retrieving and viewing the data, the Sending System must be able to check the following:
-1. Which filler system connects
+1. Which Receiving System connects
-2. That the filler system acts as a processor for the data user organization
+2. That the Receiving System acts as a processor for the data user organization
-3. On behalf of which natural person the filler system connects
+3. On behalf of which natural person the Receiving System connects
 4. That this person represents the data user organization Assuming that there is a need for a solution that is as open as possible, where each party is given equal opportunities in the market and where security is of a very high level, the use of cryptographic proofs is necessary.
 Each of the above checks must be able to be performed using a cryptographic signature.
 After all, any solution that would use an active trusted third party for these controls would allow that party to influence or “lock down” the market, and would constitute a security hotspot and single point of failure in the design.
 [RFC002 §7](https://nuts-foundation.gitbook.io/drafts/rfc/rfc002-authentication-token#7.-supported-means) specifies which means should be accepted for personal authentication.
 Resources necessary for the authentication of organizations are still under development.